 The OPM backsolve method is commonly used to allocate enterprise value among different classes of equity (common shares, preferred shares, options, warrants) in complex capital structures — particularly in venture-backed startups.
 It treats each equity class as a call option on the enterprise value with a different exercise price based on liquidation preferences and participation rights.
 The method uses a Black-Scholes or binomial option pricing framework to allocate total equity value among classes.
 It's considered the most theoretically rigorous approach for 409A valuations and is increasingly favoured by auditors.

-Cross-border valuations introduce additional complexities including: currency risk and the choice of functional currency for projections; country risk premiums added to the discount rate; differences in accounting standards (IFRS vs. US GAAP vs. local standards); transfer pricing regulations affecting normalised earnings; political and regulatory risk in the target jurisdiction; differences in tax structures that affect after-tax cash flows; and the need to comply with multiple valuation standards simultaneously (e.g., IVS and USPAP).
-Appraisers typically use either a spot-rate approach or a foreign-currency DCF approach depending on the circumstances.
+Cross-border valuations introduce additional complexities including: currency risk and the choice of functional currency for projections; country risk premiums added to the discount rate; differences in accounting standards (IFRS as adopted in Australia under AASB versus the local standards in the target jurisdiction); transfer pricing regulations affecting normalised earnings; political and regulatory risk in the target jurisdiction; differences in tax structures that affect after-tax cash flows; and the need to comply with multiple valuation standards simultaneously (APES 225 for the Australian-signed engagement, IVS for international consistency, plus any applicable local standard in the foreign jurisdiction).
+Where a transaction involves a foreign acquirer of Australian assets, FIRB approval may also require a market valuation aligned with these standards.
+Certified valuers typically use either a spot-rate approach or a foreign-currency DCF approach depending on the circumstances.